 Mobile Email Statistics (Editor’s Choice)

-- Mobile emails are 65% more likely to bring customers to your website.
+- Mobile emails have a 65% higher likelihood of bringing customers to your website.
+(Campaign Monitor, OuterBoxDesign)

 Mobile Email Stats Rundown

 The global population is more than 7 billion, and nearly half of them have an email account.
-Radicati’s email statistics show that almost half of all the world’s population use their email actively.
-Projections meanwhile show that the number of email users will increase to more than 4.3 billion in 2023.
+Statista’s email statistics show that almost half of the world’s population use their email actively.
+Projections meanwhile show that the number of email users will increase to more than 4.59 billion by 2025.

 2. Four out of ten emails are opened through mobile applications.

-3. US email usage stats show that email reached a 90.9% market penetration rate in 2019.
+3. US email usage stats show that the average email open rate is 21.33%.